Hertzole/scriptable-values/README.md

 - Scriptable objects for values, events, lists, dictionaries, and pools
 - Value reference type for easily picking between a constant value and a scriptable object reference
 - Automatically collect stack traces to see where your values are set from
+- Value and event listeners for easily hooking up events in the editor for when value changes/events are invoked

 ## 📦 Installation